MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-database-project-extension.md

 ## Dependencies

-The SQL Database Projects extension has a dependency on the .NET Core SDK and AutoRest.Sql
+The SQL Database Projects extension has a dependency on the .NET Core SDK (required) and AutoRest.Sql (optional).

 ### .NET Core SDK